Itsbosire/Bionovaa_AI_for_food_systems_Hackerthon/README.md

 Mkulima Link Kenya aims to bridge the digital divide in rural farming communities by providing an easy-to-use mobile app and optional USSD/SMS access for farmers without smartphones.

+For more detailed interaction with the prototype, use this [Link Here](https://finite-manual-81035472.figma.site).

 ### Core Features

 - **AI Disease & Pest Detection**